HELPING MUSLIMS UNDERSTAND ISLAM

-“I identify as a Palestinian and also as a Canadian… I’m an artist…I like composition, and I like colour, and I like texture.
-I work mainly painting, drawing 2D, I’m a graphic designer..But ultimately my dream is to get back into conceptual contemporary art and to basically represent my faith through art.
+“I identify as a Palestinian and also as a Canadian.
+I’m an artist.
+I like composition, colour, and texture.
+I work mainly in painting, drawing 2D, and I’m a graphic designer.
+My dream is to get back into conceptual contemporary art and to represent my faith through art.

-…World events, September 11th, people starting to think… “What is this Islam and why do you identify yourself with such a horrible religion?” and all these bad negative perspectives of religion.
-And I realized wow, my reaction is that I want to understand why do these people think so negatively?
-Why do I think I’m Muslim when I don’t practice?
-Why don’t I pray?
+After world events like September 11th, people started to think, ‘What is this Islam and why do you identify yourself with such a horrible religion?’
+They had all these negative perspectives of religion.
+And I realized that I wanted to understand why these people thought so negatively.
+Why did I think I was Muslim when I didn’t practice?
+I wondered, ‘Why don’t I pray?’

 Laila Masri lives between multiple worlds.
 She identifies as Palestinian, Canadian, and Emirati.
-Her mixed identity combined with her talent has produced a gifted artist who is able to express the “search for belonging while existing in contradictory social and cultural settings.”
+Her mixed identity, combined with her talent, has produced a gifted artist who is able to express the “search for belonging while existing in contradictory social and cultural settings.”

-I have often contemplated whether my sisters and I would have grown up with such a strong Jewish identity had our family not moved to Atlanta, Georgia in the late sixties.
+I have often contemplated whether my sisters and I would have grown up with such a strong Jewish identity had our family not moved to Atlanta, Georgia in the late 1960s.
 As a Southern Jew, I felt much more discrimination than I would have felt growing up in our native Cleveland, Ohio.
 And, yet, being in the South put me in touch with Jewish kids who were also eager to express their identity and make meaning of it.
-In the end, I am grateful for growing up a minority and all the lessons of empathy and identity it taught me.
+In the end, I am grateful for growing up as a minority and all the lessons of empathy and identity it taught me.

 I see in Laila Masri’s life and art the same lessons.
 She is a woman who has multiple identities, a deeply meaningful spiritual journey, and a gift for creating visual art that helps me make sense of being part of a complex world.